zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNA_to_cDNA/RNA_to_cDNA.md

 ## Protocol

 **Note:** Follow the kit protocol, with minor modifications that include the mixing of Oligo dT and Random Hexamer primers.

 1. Mix and centrifuge each component of the SuperScript III kit (-20°C Stag-moose).

 2. Combine the following reaction in a 0.2 mL PCR tube.
 For cloning, maximize the total RNA input (8 µL).
-For qPCR, standardize total RNA input across samples if possible.
+For qPCR, standardize total RNA input across samples.

     | Component | Volume |
     |--------------|---------|